GSI-Fing-Udelar/tectonic/docs/ansible.md

 - `instances`: Number of total instances.
 - `instance`: Guest instance number where the playbook is running.
 - `copy`: Guest copy number where the playbook is running.
 - `guests`: Configuration of all guests belonging to the instance corresponding to the guest where the playbook is running.
-It is a dictionary where each entry corresponds to a guest with the same variables as in `base_config` but also include the following:
+It's a dictionary where the key corresponds to the guest's `base_name` and the value is a dictionary.
+For this last dictionary, the key corresponds to the `copy` and the value is a dictionary made up of the same parameters as in the `base_config` and includes the following additional values:
     - `base_name`
     - `hostname`
     - `instance`